paultrudel/rs-movie/README.md

 # Movie Recommender System (RS-Movie)

 The purpose of this project was to get a better understanding of how an information system can make recommendations to its users.
 In addition, this project served as an excellent opporunity to hone my skills with both Spring and Angular, and get some experience with user access management using Keycloak.
 A portion of the the MovieLens dataset was used as a basis for starting this project.
-The dataset includes 82,201 reviews from 1252 users on 1079 movies.
+The dataset includes 82,201 reviews from 1252 users on 1079 movies with the reviews scoring movies on a scale of 1 to 5.

 ## Predicting User Scores